Sebastien-Raguideau/Tuto_hpc/README.md

 singularity exec  -w <SANDBOX_PATH> bash
 ```
 ##### Mounting FileSystem
+- **This is useful on software node, but by default there is automount on all other nodes (/hpc/home, /ei/projects, ... are already mounted)**
 - No access to anything outside of container, be that software or.... **files**
 - To get access to files outside the container, you need to mount filesystem external to the container to a location inside the container
 -  If we continue with command bash, it looks like: